-Epithelial and vascular reactions may be due to dosage-related cytotoxic nature of LAs or they may be vasopressor-induced.14,20 Clinical manifestations may include edema, desquamation, and ischemic necrosis (Figure 5).
-These ADEs are usually transient in nature.
+Epithelial and vascular reactions may be due to LAs’ dosage-related cytotoxic nature or they may be vasopressor-induced.2,5 These reactions may manifest as edema, desquamation, and ischemic necrosis (Figure 4) and are usually transient in nature.
 Injection into muscles may result in LA-associated myotoxicity and vasoconstrictor-associated necrosis.
 Clinical manifestations include acute pain and trismus.
-Healing with fibrosis may lead to chronic trismus.14,20
+Healing with fibrosis may lead to chronic trismus.2,5

-Neurologic deficit may be LA-induced neurotoxicity related to the total dose of the LA administered, the particular LA used, and the technique employed (e.g., infiltration versus nerve block).14,20,49-52 Most cases of neurologic deficit involve the lingual nerve.
+Neurologic deficit may reflect a LA’s dose-related neurotoxicity and/or the technique employed (e.g., infiltration versus nerve block).2,5,22-24 Most cases of neurologic deficit involve the lingual nerve.
 Signs and symptoms include transient anesthesia or paresthesia characterized as sensation of pricking or tingling of the lip, tongue, and other oral tissues and may take 2 to 6 months to resolve.

 In rare instances, the neurologic deficit may be permanent.
-Based on LA usage by U.S. dentists, the reported incidence of permanent paresthesia following mandibular nerve block with prilocaine 4% and articaine 4% is 7.3 and 3.6 times greater, respectively, than expected.49 These findings are consistent with those reported from other countries.50,51 Clinicians should consider this evidence when assessing the risks and benefits of administering 4% LA formulations for mandibular nerve block anesthesia.
+The reported incidence of permanent paresthesia in the U.S. following mandibular nerve block with prilocaine 4% and articaine 4% is 7.3 and 3.6 times greater, respectively, than expected.22 These findings are consistent with those reported from other countries.23,24 Clinicians should consider this evidence when assessing the risks and benefits of administering 4% LA-formulations for mandibular nerve block anesthesia.

 Your session is about to expire.
 Do you want to continue logged in?